Skip to content

 Why AI is exploding in the trades right now

-Two years ago, the idea of a plumber using ChatGPT on site would have got you laughed out of the depot.
-Now it’s happening every day.
+When I started Elite Heating and Plumbing, the idea of using AI in a trades business would have seemed ridiculous.
+If you had told me back then that I would go from fitting boilers to running a tech company, I would have laughed.
+But here we are.
+Two years ago, a plumber using ChatGPT on site would have got you laughed out of the depot.
+Now it is happening every day.
 Electricians are using it to look up wiring diagrams.
 Builders are pasting scope of works in and getting itemised quotes back in seconds.
 Site managers are dictating voice notes and getting typed risk assessments in under a minute.

 The shift is also being driven by pressure.
 Labour costs are up.
 Margins are tight.
 The trades that are pulling ahead are the ones cutting admin time, turning quotes faster, and spending more hours on the tools rather than on paperwork.
+If you are not sure where your business is losing time, an automation audit is the best place to start.
 AI is not magic, but it is a faster typist and a more patient researcher than most of us.

 The honest truth about AI tools: AI is brilliant at drafting, summarising, and structuring text.
 It is rubbish at precise measurements, complex calculations involving real site conditions, and anything requiring physical judgement.
 Use it to save time on paperwork, not to replace your expertise.